 One last thing must be done for giving a path to the central holding bars: grooves (7) of approximately 0.6 mm depth starting from the axes of the previously drilled ø 0.5 mm holes, perpendicular to the axis of the car, and arriving into the “bean” holes.
 One to the right of the car, the other to the left.

 For the lower level lighting strip, given the small available space, it must be as thin as possible.
-So I decided to put LED through (see below).
-The components will protrude from the opposite side of the circuit, which will be sticked to the ceiling.
+So, I decided to put LED through (see below).
+The components will protrude from the opposite side of the circuit, which will be stuck to the ceiling.
 We must make a groove in the ceiling to accommodate these components.
 Difficulty: this ceiling is far from perfectly straight, and there is a risk that the mill bit will pass through, the thickness of the part being only 1.2 mm.
-So I practiced an individual housing for each component, re-doing the vertical origin of the milling every time.
+So, I practised an individual housing for each component, re-doing the vertical origin of the milling every time.
 The grooves will have a length of 3 mm and a depth of 0.8.
 It is obvious that a single groove going from one end to the other would be much faster to do, but also more risky…